panviz/v1/readme.txt

 Item

-View is a Module
+Modal

-View.Editor
+  should implement one Interface with View?
-  Does View contains Editor? or Editor is a View? move action_bar to Main toolbar like Tridion.RibbonToolbar open empty Editor if .txt file missing open selected item on 'item' action
+    showDialogForm & _initGUI

-Modal and View should implement one Interface with methods: ? showDialogForm & _initGUI prepareHeader title clearContent
+    prepareHeader

-List or Table
+    title
-  make inherited from View
+    clearContent

 Search
   Search bar and Search engine